 Touro will make good faith efforts to provide reasonable religious accommodations for those with sincerely held religious beliefs.
 As part of this commitment, the University will provide reasonable religious accommodations to students who's sincerely held religious beliefs conflict with a university policy or requirement, unless such accommodation would create an undue hardship.
 The University is not required to grant preferred accommodation if there is at least one alternative that eliminates religious conflict.
 Touro is not required by law or policy to accommodate religious beliefs when such accommodation would violate other laws or interfere with the safety and security of our campus.
-Please contact the Associate Dean of Students Affairs if you would like to request religious accommodation by contacting the Director of Student Success, Paisley Rosengren at prosengr@touro.edu.
+Please contact the Associate Dean of Students Affairs if you would like to request religious accommodation by contacting the Associate Dean of Student, Dr. Fraylanie Aglipay at faglipay@touro,edu.